 The Boundaries of Maximal Inclusivity

-Because the production folds itself so intimately around its audience, no two performances will ever be exactly the same.
+Because the production folds itself so intimately around its audience, no two performances will ever be the same.
 The central narrative spine remains, but the living structure of the show shifts based on who is in the room.

-The ambition for maximal inclusivity is beyond commendable, but all structural intersections ultimately require a degree of practical compromise.Despite this necessary caution, the production achieves its artistic goals beautifully.
+Ultimately, the production achieves its artistic goals beautifully.
 As the piece concludes with a visual sequence evoking the Northern Lights, the ‘snow people’ settle down to sleep, bringing the sensory journey to a peaceful, grounding close.

 Brrr is a profound, highly responsive piece of theatre that honours its specific audience with absolute, uncompromising sincerity.